Patch-Based Stochastic Attention for Image Editing: Patch-Based Stochastic Attention

 \subsection{Full Attention}

-We first give the mathematical definition of what we refer to as the \emph{Full Attention layer} (FA layer), the classical dot-product attention mechanism introduced in~\cite{vaswani_attention_2017}.
+We first give the mathematical definition of what we refer to as the \emph{Full Attention layer} (FA layer), the classical dot-product attention mechanism introduced in~\citep{vaswani_attention_2017}.
 Let $Q\in\mathbb{R}^{m\times d}$ denote a set of $m$ \emph{queries} packed into a matrix, each query being a vector of $\mathbb{R}^d$.
 Intuitively, these queries correspond to the different elements for which we want an attention vector.
 In the context of images, this may be a set of patches.
 The queries are compared to a set of $n$ keys, packed into the matrix $K \in \mathbb{R}^{n \times d}$.
 These keys correspond to elements that we want to use as a reference to give more or less importance to the queries.
 In the image case, the keys may be a set of patches (not necessarily the same as the queries).
 Given a vector $V \in \mathbb{R}^{n \times d'}$, the attention output is the following weighted sum:

-where the softmax of matrix of similarities $S=QK^T$, is a row-stochastic matrix defined by $\softmax_t(S)_{ij} = e^{S_{ij}/t} / \sum_{j} e^{S_{ij}/t}$.
+where the softmax function is applied to each row of the matrix $QK^T$.
+Recall that the softmax of a vector $x \in \mathbb{R}^n$ is defined by $\softmax(x)_i = e^{x_i} / \sum_{j=1}^n e^{x_j}$.
 Thus, the final result of the attention is a vector for each query, containing a weighted average of values, weighted by the dot product of the query with the elements in $K$ (the keys).
 In this paper, we concentrate on the case where these contain image patches.
 For simplicity, in all that follows, we will consider that $m=n$.
 However, we note that our approach is equally applicable in the general case where $m\neq n$.

 The dot-product attention in Equation~\eqref{eq:fullAttention} requires the computation of the full matrix $QK^T$ with $n^2$ entries.
 This results in a computational complexity of $\mathcal{O}(n^2d)$, and a memory complexity of $\mathcal{O}(n^2)$, $n$ being the input size \eg sequence length or number of pixels.
 For 1-dimensional vectors, this can be implemented with simple matrix multiplications.
-For 2-dimensional vectors \ie~patches, dot products can be computed as 2D convolutions as remarked by Li and Wand~\cite{li_combining_2016}.
+For 2-dimensional vectors \ie~patches, dot products can be computed as 2D convolutions as remarked by \citet{li_combining_2016}.